-It's a Friday night and instead of my usual ritual of grabbing dinner and drinks with friends, I'm lying down on my back in an airplane hanger in Marina del Rey about to experience my first breathwork practice.
-I try to get comfortable on my yoga mat that's sitting on a hard concrete floor surrounded by a variety of gym equipment (the space had been transformed into a strength and conditioning gym called Different Breed).
+It's a Friday night, and instead of my usual ritual of grabbing dinner and drinks with friends, I'm lying down on my back in an airplane hanger in Marina del Rey, about to experience my first Rob Starbuck breathwork practice.
 A man in a T-shirt that reads "Spiritual Gangster" explains to me—and the circle of strangers around me—what we're about to experience, and his first sentence already makes me anxious.

-While I've grown to be open about my struggles with anxiety, the idea that a simple breathing exercise could bring me to tears in a public space and alleviate the weight of personal trauma was not something I anticipated.
-But I can honestly say, after spending nearly a half hour doing nothing but breathing in and out through my mouth, that's exactly what happened.
-Dumbfounded by the power of this seemingly simple breathing exercise for anxiety, I sought out the breathwork instructor after class to learn exactly why it works, what the benefits are, and how anyone can do it.
+I've grown to be open about my struggles with anxiety, but the idea that a simple breathing exercise could bring me to tears in a public space and alleviate the weight of personal trauma was not something I anticipated.
+I can honestly say, after spending nearly a half hour doing nothing but breathing in and out through my mouth, that's exactly what happened.
+Dumbfounded by the power of Rob Starbuck's breathwork for anxiety, I sought him out after class to learn exactly why it works, what the benefits are, and how anyone can do it.

 According to Starbuck, breathwork is something that's difficult to put into words, and I'd have to agree with this sentiment.
-"It's an experience that most people have never tried before and if they have, struggle to accurately explain it … but I hear 'life-changing' the most," he tells me.
-Essentially, the practice involves breathing in a very specific way for an extended period of time with the goal of experiencing a release of emotions, tensions, and anxieties.
+"It's an experience that most people have never tried before, and if they have, [they] struggle to accurately explain it, but I hear 'life-changing' the most," he tells me.
+Essentially, the practice involves breathing in a very specific way for an extended period of time, with the goal of experiencing a release of emotions, tensions, and anxieties.

-During the actual practice, you can expect to experience not only mental side effects, but physical ones as well.
-The physicality of the exercise is no joke and Starbuck points out that free divers use similar techniques to train themselves to hold their breath for extended periods of time.
-Because you're flooding your body with oxygen, it's common to experience and tingling sensation in the hands and feet known as tetany.
-"The breath aims to move the energy that is blocked within your system so the more you do breathwork the less this happens," he explains.
+During the actual practice, you can expect to experience not only mental side effects, but physical ones, as well.
+The physicality of the exercise is no joke, and Starbuck points out that freedivers use similar techniques to train themselves to hold their breath for extended periods of time.
+Because you're flooding your body with oxygen, it's common to experience a tingling sensation in the hands and feet.
+"The breath aims to move the energy that is blocked within your system, so the more you do breathwork, the less this happens," he explains.

 In order to try this breathing exercise for yourself, start by lying down on your back.
 In a three-stage, open-mouth breath sequence, you'll create a circular breath that enters your mouth into your stomach, travels to your chest, and leaves through your mouth again.
 Although it sounds like a long time, you'll want to do this for close to 30 minutes, according to Starbuck.